Note: I get commissions for purchases made through links in this post.

 The 8×42 EL Range binos do everything very well.
 They give you a clear picture of your target, whether it be a bird or a deer or a golf ball.

 These are probably not the best rangefinders in the world, but they do a decent job out to about 1000 yards.
+If you need to go beyond that, you’re getting into really specialized territory.

 For more details, check out a complete review in this article.